Kubernetes Cluster Access

-You can enable secure remote access to a K8s cluster based on the dynamic secret that generates ephemeral credentials for K8s cluster.
-Users can then access K8s cluster from the Secure Remote Access Portal, either over the web or using K8s native CLI.
+You can enable secure remote access to a Kubernetes cluster based on the dynamic secret that generates ephemeral credentials for Kubernetes cluster.
+Users can then access Kubernetes cluster from the Secure Remote Access Portal, either over the web or using Kubernetes native CLI.

 Prerequisite

-Set Up Remote Access to a K8s cluster from the Akeyless CLI
+Set Up Remote Access to a Kubernetes cluster from the Akeyless CLI

-Let's set up remote access to a K8s cluster using the Akeyless CLI.
+Let's set up remote access to a Kubernetes cluster using the Akeyless CLI.
 If you’d prefer, see how to do this from the Akeyless Console instead.

-1. Run the update-item command to define the following fields on the dynamic secret that specifies the K8s cluster details and access credentials:
+Run the relevant command to define the following fields to the secret that specifies the Kubernetes cluster details and access credentials:

 --secure-access-enable true \